shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 height="auto"
 />

 5. Now, Create a model package in **com.company** folder.
 Inside the model package, create an entity class called Person and Relationship entity class called Car.
 Both are annotated by **@Entity** annotation.
 Here, the Person class is the relationship owner.
-Thus, we have used **@JoinTable** annotatin in it.
+Thus, we have used **@JoinTable** annotation in it.

-    ***Also note that, you can use @ManyToMany assocaition unidirection (one side) or bidirectional (both side).
+    ***Also note that, you can use @ManyToMany association unidirectional (one side) or bidirectional (both side).
 There will be required an extra table that will store the ids of the linked or associated entities.
-Thus we have used @JoinTable to genrate an extra table named person_car.
+Thus we have used @JoinTable to generate an extra table named person_car.
 Also note that, there is no need to use CascadeType.REMOVE operation, thus we have removed it.
 (Because it might remove/delete more associative entities than expected.)***

 ```js